tianachau/Portfolio/README.md

 # Sale Insights

+Project descriptions: the project shows sale insights of Atliq Hardware in India.
+The company supplies hardware.
+My goal is to unlock Sales Insights that are not visible before for sales team for decision support & automate them to reduced time spend in data gathering.

-Questions I answered to build dashboard
+Questions I answered to build dashboar
 1. Revenue by markets.
 2. Sales quantity by markets.
 3. Revenue break down by years and months.